They are out there now.

 They aggregate create demand and generate leads.

-They create lead generation via internet search and do lead vetting like Lending Tree does for mortgages.
+They create lead generation via internet search and do lead vetting as Lending Tree does for mortgages.

 Think about the residential side, it’s been a standard for years.